traitecoevo/plant/doc/design.md

 similarly, so that we have `Metapopulation<Plant>` and `Metapopulation<CohortDiscrete>`, too.
 The only other issue here is how to export this to R via modules, but that's not that horrible.
+The big downside is that I will have to do a lot of repetition for the different specialisations.  **But** this would be mitigated if both inherited from an abstract base class (which helps with dependency inversion I think).

 4. Use inheritance, create a base class (that does not contain a species object), then two subclasses (one for each type).
 The `Patch` then has a `vector` of pointers base class (leading to an ugly pointer iteration situation).

+I leant towards templates though, because I would never *mix* `Plant`s and `CohortDiscrete`s together.

 ### Functional approach